 We get asked this question all the time: “How long does information stay on my credit report?”

+You might be concerned about how long information stays on your report and how it will affect your credit score.
 If you’re wondering when something will come off of your report, there are set time frames for items like bankruptcies and collections that Equifax (the credit bureau we pull your report from) has put in place.
-In general, negative information is deleted from your file 7 years from the date of last activity.
+In general, most negative information is deleted from your file 6 years from the date of last activity.

-When you get your free credit report from Borrowell, you might see something that doesn’t look right!
+When you get and read your credit report from Borrowell, you might see something that doesn’t look right!
 If it’s regarding a specific item, we recommend contacting the credit grantor or collections agency.
 If it’s regarding incorrect personal information, such as your date of birth or your address, please contact Equifax directly.
 You can reach them here: +1-866-828-5961.
 Here at Borrowell, we can’t change or modify any information on your credit report.
+How long does information stay on my credit report?

-Credit Inquiries are any requests to check your credit.
+Credit inquiries are any requests to check your credit.
 An example of this is when a potential lender is reviewing your credit because you’ve applied for something like a low-interest personal loan.
-It’s important to make sure any inquiries on your credit report have been done with your permission.
+It’s important to make sure any hard inquiries on your credit report have been done with your permission.

 Trade items refer to any open or closed accounts that appear on your credit report.
 Trades and accounts include any loans you have, lines of credit, and credit card accounts.
 The different types of trades and accounts you will see on your report are revolving, instalment, open and mortgage.